rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher 2.0 to v2.4
     </p>
     <dd>
         An existing cluster which is provisioned by a third-party and connected to a Rancher server.
 Rancher agents are set up to communicate between the imported cluster and the Rancher server, so that the imported cluster can be managed by Rancher. <b>Registered</b> clusters in later versions of Rancher are roughly synonymous with imported clusters.
-The main difference is that the Rancher UI provides more management features for registered clusters, and, in some cases, may offer the same features to imported clusters as clusters provisioned through Rancher.
+The main difference is that the Rancher UI provides more management features for registered clusters, and, in some cases, may offer the same featureset to imported clusters as to clusters provisioned through Rancher.
     </dd>
     <p>
         <b>Synonyms:</b> Registered cluster